 Scam.
 The term ‘scam’ has to do with companies that appear to offering legitimate jobs and salaries but actually head for your money.
 If you want to make sure you’re getting along a trustworthy company research “company X” and “scam”.
 To avoid scams it’s recommendable to do a job search only using “remote work” or “telecommute work” as search terms.
 It seems that scammers rather use to operate on the search term “working at home” since this is the phrase used by less experienced job seekers.
 So, take care.

 Speed.
 Making the right investments often is knowing what you need.
 If you plan to working at home as a teacher you probably already have some up-to-date technology.
 However, if you’re not sure where to invest first, you might want to consider three things: your device’s speed, your safety & firewall, and both, a high-quality webcam & headset.
-As for speed – if you don’t mind being shown quite some ad windows, there’s a free website here where you can test your upload and download speeds.
+As for speed – if you don’t mind being shown quite some ad windows, there’s a free speedtest available where you can test your upload and download speeds.
+Find speedtest for the DACH region in this related post in German.
 A highspeed, stable internet connection along a current device opens up quite some face-to-face teaching opportunities.

 Technology.
 Some companies require evidence upon application that you’re equipped with not only a stable connection, which shall usually never be wireless.
 They’ll ask you for an updated virus technology.
 I know of at least one company that requires you to pass a test of your hardware before getting an invite to working at home as teacher with them.
 In that case you need to make up your mind if you’d actually don’t mind them entering your system.
 As for software and hardware please, check out some high quality computer magazines or ask professionals amongst your family and friends.
 Then, you’ll better know what you really need and what not for a specific role.